nlapalu/MSTS/README.md

 ## Draw phasogram and get nucleosome spacing

-### Analysis at the genome scale
+### Genome-wide analysis

-One of the first common thing to do after the mapping is the phasogram of your data.
-This graph highlights the nucleosome arrangement on the genome and the average spacing between two nucleosomes.
+One of the first things to do for primary data exploration is to plot a phasogram  derived from your data.
+This graph highlights general nucleosome arrangement on the genome and the average spacing between two nucleosomes.

 `MSTS_phasogram.py mapping.bw -w 1000 -o mapping.phasogram.png -t "phasogram - mapping" -v 2 --flush --regression > mapping.phaso`

 <div align="center"><img src="doc/images/phasogram.genome.png" width=650></div>

-As we can see, the distance between two nucleosome summits is estimated close to 164bp with a standard deviation of 2,3bp.
-So, with a size of 147bp for a nucleosome fixation, we can propose an average spacing of 18 nucleotides between nucleosomes.
-We recommend not to exceed 1kb as analyzed window.
-Beyond this value, the signal becomes less reliable.
+In this example, the phasogram reveals an average distance between two nucleosome summits of nearly 164 bp, with a standard deviation of 2.3 bp.
+Thus, considering a size of 147 bp for the length of nucleosome-bound DNA, an average spacing of 18 nucleotides between nucleosomes can be proposed.
+We recommend window of 1kb as one-fits starting point.
+Beyond this value, the signal could become less reliable with some datasets.

-### Analysis of feature specificity
+### Compartment-specific analysis

-In case of genome specificity (high AT content, AT isochore, different chromosome composition, ...), you can limit the phasogram to specific regions.
-Below we limited the analysis to genes.
-We can observe that the standard deviation is reduced, the spacing between nucleosome is less variable compare to the entire genome.
+In case of needing to restrict the analysis to particular genome compartments, *e.g.*, with specific characteristics such as high AT content or exon only, you can limit the phasogram analysis to chosen regions.
+An example of analysis restricted to genes is provided below.
+We can observe that standard deviation is reduced, indicating spacing between nucleosome is less variable within genes than when the entire genome is considered.

-`MSTS_phasogram.py /work/spe_nucleosome/Lepto/MAINE-Seq/publi/converter/Lmb/mapping_40.bw -w 1000 -o mapping.phasogram.png -t "phasogram - mapping" -v 2 --flush --regression -b genes.bb > mapping.phaso`
+`MSTS_phasogram.py mapping.bw -w 1000 -o mapping.phasogram.png -t "phasogram - mapping" -v 2 --flush --regression -b genes.bb > mapping.phaso`

 <div align="center"><img src="doc/images/phasogram.genes.png" width=650></div>

-## Draw feature specific phasograms
+## Draw feature-specific phasograms

 We also propose a "phasogram like" graph, that show the cumulative signal on specific features.
 The "context" option limits the graph to the desired bases, no spanning feature or base outside of the feature.
 For example, if you wish to analyze 1kb before and after the Transcription Start Sites (TSS), but some adjacent TSS are closer than 1kb, we remove bases spanning the new TSS to avoid bias.
 The number of bases taken into account to draw the signal are plotted as an histogram on the graph.
 We provide another histogram in the upper area with adjacent features of the same type.
 This option is usefull for small genomes with short intergenic regions.

+We also propose to plot "phasogram-like" graphs that show cumulative signal on specific features.
+The "context" option limits the data to be considered for plotting to the nucleotides concerned by the feature option without hitting any nearby feature.
+For example, if you wish to analyze 1 kb upstream and 1 kb downstream Transcription Start Sites (TSS), the "context" option will perform the analysis using up to 1 kb on each side, cutting out any eventual adjacent mRNA found closer than 1kb to avoid bias.
+The number of nucleotides actually taken into account to draw the signal is then plotted as a histogram (grey area) on the graph.
+Another histogram is also provided in the upper area representing the number of adjacent features of the same type at each position of the studied window.
+This option is particularly useful for small genomes with short intergenic regions.
+The context ifilter works on any type of feature defined with the "featureType" option.

 __*Analysis of TSS:*__